 pattern recognition - styled by dana

-dana sees the world in shapes and patterns. she translates this into her art and into her wardrobe, where recurring motifs can be found in both. she talks to us about this symbiosis.
+dana sees the world in shapes and patterns. she translates this into her art and into her wardrobe. she talks to us about this symbiosis.

 what do you do outside of beacon’s?

 i’m a graphic/textile designer and collage artist.

 your approach to dress reminds me of your collages...the mixing of strong shapes and patterns to create this one big cohesive picture. what do you think about most when creating an look-print, silhouette, color, etc?

 my personal style definitely mirrors my artwork. it’s all connected. in my 20s, i dressed colorfully and quirky, and my artwork reflected that. now that i’m 30, i’m dressing in a lot of black and white and more muted colors. i love wearing mauve and seafoam green, and i’m obsessed with the dreamy blue hue of light wash vintage levi’s. i use a similar palette in my textile prints.